EnricoPicci/Sieve-of-Eratosthenes/readme.md

 ## Go implementation

+`prime-numbers-daisy-chain-filter.go` implements the original logic as explained in `https://play.golang.org/p/9U22NfrXeq` or [here](https://risticnikola.com/sieve-of-eratosthenes-in-go)

 `prime-numbers-recursive.go` implements the recursive logic explained in the article.

-`prime-numbers-daisy-chain-filter.go` implements the original logic as explained in `https://play.golang.org/p/9U22NfrXeq` or [here](https://risticnikola.com/sieve-of-eratosthenes-in-go)
+`prime-numbers-recursive-1.go` and `prime-numbers-recursive-2.go` implement variations of the recursive logic of `prime-numbers-recursive.go`.
+See the comments at the top of the source files for details.

 ### Compile the code